Sacrament of Baptism

 The Sacrament of Confirmation is taught in the 8th grade level.
 However, our Religious Education Sacramental programs are two-year programs.
 This means a child must be in a Religious Education program one year directly prior to Sacramental preparation.

 Weddings are by appointment.
 Please contact the parish priest at least 8 months before the wedding date.
 All couples must participate in the Engaged Encounter program sponsored by the Diocese.
 For more information, please contact the parish office (904) 287-0519.

 Sacrament of Holy Orders

 The Sacrament of Holy Orders is for men seeking to enter into a Religious life.
-If you have any questions regarding this Sacrament, please contact Father John at 287-0519 or [email protected]
+If you have any questions regarding this Sacrament, please contact Father John at the parish office (904) 287-0519 or by email.

 Sacrament of the Sick

 A sacrament is an outward sign established by Jesus Christ to confer inward grace.
 In more basic terms, it is a rite that is performed to convey God’s grace to the recipient, through the power of the Holy Spirit.
 The anointing of the sick conveys several graces and imparts gifts of strengthening in the Holy Spirit against anxiety, discouragement, and temptation, and conveys peace and fortitude (CCC 1520).